EarthScope/rover/docs/development.md

 (nose tests are low-level code-based unit tests; robot tests are high-level, command-based integration tests).

+You can also run tests on both the development and (auto-generated) installable code:

+    dev/run-all-nose-tests.sh
+    dev/run-all-robot-tests.sh

 ## Generating Installable Code

 To simply generate the tarball: